 Most people won’t keep every card they’ve ever opened.
-So, here are a few recommendations for those times when you must dump a card:
+So, here are a few recommendations for those times when you need to dump a card:

 - Spread out closures over time so that your utilization doesn’t spike.

-- Keep your oldest account open to preserve credit history length.
+- Keep your oldest account open to preserve your length of credit history.

 - Keep cards with high limits open.